parttimehacker/admin/README.md

 cd
 source .bashrc
 ```
+### MQTT Topics and Messages
+The application subscribes to multiple MQTT topics and publishes initialization messages.
+Three are handled locally and the rest are sent to the web server's API for processing.
+- Two topics **diy/system/fire** and **diy/system/panic** are special cases and also email alerts
+- The **diy/system/who** sends local server information to the web server's API.
+The reset of the MQTT messages are translated to HTTP messages to the web server's API for processing.
+- System message are initialized at startup and legacy messages are sent to a older running applications.
 ## Contributing:
 Adafruit supplies most of my hardware. http://www.adafruit.com
 My "do it yourself home automation" system leverages the work from the Eclipse IOT Paho project. https://www.eclipse.org/paho/
 I use the PyCharm development environment https://www.jetbrains.com/pycharm/
 ## Credits:
 Developed by parttimehacker.
 ## License:
 MIT